 Dietary changes for most people do not play a major role in controlling their uric acid levels.
-However, limiting certain foods that cause an increased production of uric acid and reducing alcohol intake are often helpful.
+However, limiting certain foods, such as fructose containing corn syrup, that cause an increased production of uric acid and reducing alcohol intake are often helpful.

 Can't find the health information you're looking for?